-Hastings Beer and Music Festival is a three-day event organised by Hastings Round Table.
+Hastings Beer and Music Festival is a four-day event organised by Hastings Round Table.
 It is the biggest social event in the area, with stunning sea views from it’s elevated venue, The Oval.
 The event is entirely staffed by volunteers, and as such every single penny (over £1m to date) raised goes to local good causes.

 In 1998 the event was renamed the ‘Hastings Beer and Music Festival’ (HBMF), and organised by Hastings Round Table (with the much appreciated help of hundreds of volunteers), it is now the biggest social event in Hastings and the surrounding area- averaging over 11,000 revellers through the gates.